 - Inspect, adapt, mature and scale.
 The mindset of scrum is continuous.
 Inspect the work, adapt to the change, mature by continuous integration and delivery.
 Scale and bring in larger programs.

 Agile software development is just as the name implies-a quicker, more nimble methodology to get work done.
 The scrum agile method is being used by companies large and small to speed software development.
 Is scrum right for your company?
-Let Pyramid Solutions assess your IT function and make suggestions on how to maximize your IT spend.
+Let Pyramid Consulting assess your IT function and make suggestions on how to maximize your IT spend.